Air pollution in India: Traffic congestion

 Traffic congestion is severe in India's cities and towns.
 Traffic congestion is caused by several reasons, some of which are: increase in number of vehicles per kilometre of available roads, a lack of intra-city divided-lane highways and intra-city expressways networks, lack of inter-city expressways, traffic accidents and chaos due to poor enforcement of traffic laws.

 Traffic congestion reduces the average traffic speed.
 At low speeds, scientific studies reveal that vehicles burn fuel inefficiently and pollute more per trip.
 For example, a study in the United States found that for the same trip, cars consumed more fuel and polluted more if the traffic was congested, than when traffic flowed freely.
 An average trip speeds between 20 and 40 kilometres per hour, the cars pollutant emission was twice as much as when the average speed was 55 to 75 kilometres per hour.
 At average trip speeds between 5 and 20 kilometres per hour, the cars pollutant emissions were 4 to 8 times as much as when the average speed was 55 to 70 kilometres per hour.
 Fuel efficiencies similarly were much worse with traffic congestion.

 Traffic gridlock in Delhi and other Indian cities is extreme.
 This has been shown to result in a build up of local pollution, particularly under stagnant conditions.
 The average trip speed on many Indian city roads is less than 20 kilometres per hour; a 10-kilometre trip can take 30 minutes, or more.
 At such speeds, vehicles in India emit air pollutants 4 to 8 times more than they would with less traffic congestion; Indian vehicles also consume a lot more carbon footprint fuel per trip, than they would if the traffic congestion was less.
 Emissions of particles and heavy metals increase over time because the growth of the fleet and mileage outpaces the efforts to curb emissions.

 In cities like Bangalore, around 50% of children suffer from asthma.

+Construction dust and debris

+Construction dust and debris is one of the main contributors to particulate air pollution in India.